hopbit/live-odds-services/README.md

 Below are available links to the solutions of the same exercise that are available publicly on GitHub.

 * ✔ ☕ https://github.com/Ihor-Zaiets/live_odds_services (java)
-  * I have use it as an inspiration to do a quick draft of a Java-based solution
+  * I have used it as an inspiration to do a quick draft of a Java-based solution
 * ☕ https://github.com/jlasalle/Sportradar_ScoreBoard
   * Another Java solution might be worth investigating as well
 * ☕ https://github.com/jlasalle/Sportradar_ScoreBoard_OLD